-Aspen's marketing plan for the remainder of 2012 is consistent with the changes made in 2011.
-In January 2012, Aspen hired an Executive Vice President of Marketing, who will supervise a new call center in the Phoenix-metro area which recently opened.
+Aspen's marketing plan for 2013 is consistent with the changes made in 2012 and 2011.
+In January 2012, Aspen hired an Executive Vice President of Marketing, who supervises a new call center in the Phoenix-metro area which recently opened.
 This executive has prior experience in marketing with an online university competitor and, more recently, an online lead generation company.